-“I am concerned when I see all livestock production tarred with the same brush by some elements of the media – the issues concerning farming and the environment are not as simple as is often portrayed,” he says.
+He is proud of what he's done to increase biodiversity on the farm while producing stellar quality food that he sells direct to customers, and is keen to increase public awareness of how food is produced.
+“I am concerned when I see all livestock production tarred with the same brush by some elements of the media," he says.
+"The issues concerning farming and the environment are not as simple as is often portrayed.”

-Considering himself a regenerative farmer, Matt is focused on how land management can benefit nature and the wider environment.
-He believes that he can produce the most sustainable and highest quality beef using the farming practices implemented on his farm; increasing farmland biodiversity, building healthy soils and capturing carbon.
-He also believes that consumers should be interested in how and at what cost food is produced.
+Considering himself a agroecological farmer, Matt is focused on how land management can benefit nature and the wider environment.
+He believes that by increasing farmland biodiversity, building healthy soils and capturing carbon, he can produce the most sustainable and highest quality beef.
+He also believes it's important that consumers are interested in how and at what cost food is produced.

-Employee and member of the Pasture-Fed Livestock Association.
+Employee and member of Pasture for Life (PFLA).

 Local, national and agricultural press.
 Meet the Farmers podcast.